 No matter how you slice it, adapting to the changes that are happening will be messy.
 There will be casualties, and some people, perhaps many, are going to suffer along the way.
 But true progress is never painless.
 Growing pains are, after all, painful.

 I think it’s time to stop trying to plug leaks in a sinking ship.
-We need to stop trying to save the system we have.
+We need to stop trying to patch and save the system we have.
 What we need is a reset, to start over fresh with a system designed for our times and our technology.
 Something flexible, fluid, adaptable.
 Something modern.